NickMezacapa/Bouncing-DVD-logo--mini-project/README.md

 # Bouncing-DVD-logo--mini-project
 The classic DVD bouncing logo.
-Simple, yet entertaining.
+Simple, yet entertaining, and possibly one of the most played screensavers of all time.
 Written in Vanilla JavaScript with comment annotations.

 This is another fun mini project.
 If you like my work or you learned something new then star the repo!